Support to those with outstanding fines that are affected by River Murray flooding.

 If you disagree with the fine or debt - eg because you didn't commit the offence - follow the procedures set out in the notice you received.

 If you don’t pay by the due date you will receive a reminder notice and a penalty may be added to the amount payable.

 If you still don't pay, the matter is passed on to the Fines Unit for enforcement.
 At this stage, further penalties will be added to the amount payable.
 You will receive a written notice in the post when this happens.

-Once a matter has been passed to the Fines Unit you can no longer make a payment to the issuing authority.
+Once a matter has been passed to the Fines Unit you can no longer make a payment to the agency that issued the initial fine.

 Ways to pay - Fines Enforcement and Recovery Unit